Ajmer Singh (athlete): Early life and education

 He was born in a Jat Sikh farmer family of Kartar Singh Aulakh and Bachan Kaur Aulakh, at Kup Kalan village in the Sangrur district of Punjab.

 He graduated from Government College, Malerkotla, and later did his Bachelor of Physical Education (B.P.E.] from Lakshmibai National College of Physical Education, Gwalior.
-This was followed by M.A. from Punjab University, Chandigarh, and finally, he also did his Ph.D from Punjab University Chandigarh.
+This was followed by M.A. from Punjab University, Chandigarh, and finally, he also did his PhD from Punjab University Chandigarh.

-Ajmer Singh is the only Indian personality with a PhD degree in Physical Education to have been honored by Govt. of India with the Arjuna Award.
-He was a self-made man who came from very humble beginnings and remained a humble person all his life, an able administrator, a great coach and teacher, a passionate mentor, a strict disciplinarian, a warm human being whose heart and the home was always open to others, and a very fine family man.
+Ajmer Singh is the only Indian with a PhD in physical education to receive the Arjuna Award from the Government of India.
+He came from humble beginnings and was known as an administrator, coach, teacher, mentor, disciplinarian, and family man.

 Up to middle school level education, Ajmer had to walk to the neighbouring village of Rohira, some 2 miles (about 4 kilometers) from village Kup.
 Family being very poor, Ajmer walked bare feet, rain or shine, winters or summers, dressed in rags through thorny paths to school, and yet achieved first division at all school level examinations.
 There was no electricity in those days, and he would sit at night by a small oil lamp and study, as he would be out helping with all family chores at home and in the fields during daylight.

-Always under-fed, and malnutritioned, Ajmer had knocking knees as a growing up child, and yet he became Asian champion in sprinting, and an Olympian athlete.
-Having lost his mother while he was a baby, Ajmer had only one regret having never known his mother.
+As a child, Ajmer suffered from malnutrition and had knock knees when he was growing up.
+Despite these setbacks, he was able to become an Olympian athlete, and an Asian champion in sprinting.
+He had only one regret in his life, never getting to know his mother, as she died when he was young.